robertorosero/pyhtonmig/Doc/library/threading.rst

    When the *timeout* argument is present and not ``None``, it should be a floating point number specifying a timeout for the operation in seconds (or fractions thereof).
-As :meth:`join` always  returns ``None``, you must call :meth:`isAlive` to decide whether  a timeout happened.
+As :meth:`join` always returns ``None``, you must call :meth:`isAlive` after :meth:`join` to decide whether a timeout happened -- if the thread is still alive, the :meth:`join` call timed out.

    When the *timeout* argument is not present or ``None``, the operation will block until the thread terminates.

    A thread can be :meth:`join`\ ed many times.

-   :meth:`join` may throw a :exc:`RuntimeError`, if an attempt is made to join the current thread as that would cause a deadlock.
-It is also an error to :meth:`join` a thread before it has been started and attempts to do so raises same exception.
+   :meth:`join` raises a :exc:`RuntimeError` if an attempt is made to join the current thread as that would cause a deadlock.
+It is also an error to :meth:`join` a thread before it has been started and attempts to do so raises the same exception.

 .. method:: Thread.getName()